RaunoT/plex-rewind/README.md

 ## Features

-- 🤖 AI assistant - using a chat interface, you can ask questions about your Plex library, viewing history, and get recommendations using [GPT-4o-mini](https://platform.openai.com/docs/models/gpt-4o).
+- 🤖 AI assistant - using a chat interface, you can ask questions about your Plex library, viewing history, and get recommendations using [Gemini 1.5 Flash](https://deepmind.google/technologies/gemini/flash).
 - 📱 Fully responsive - viewable, usable & enjoyable on desktop, tablet or mobile, courtesy of [Tailwind.css](https://tailwindcss.com).
 - 🔄 Fully dynamic - the data you're viewing will always be the latest available.
 - 📆 Rewind - allows your Plex users view their statistics and habits for a chosen time period.